Skip to main content

 The knowledge and skills you’ll learn during your communication degree can provide you with the tools needed to work across various industries.
 You can learn skills such as thinking both critically and creatively, and how to be a better communicator through your written, oral and visual communication.

-The demand for employment in the media and communication field is rapidly changing and is projected to grow 6% from 2021 to 2031, adding about 68,600 jobs, according to the U.S. Bureau of Labor Statistics (BLS).
-The median annual salary for workers in this field was $62,340 in 2021, BLS reports, which is higher than the median yearly salary of $45,760 for all other fields of employment.*
+Employment in the media and communication field is is projected to grow about 4% from 2023 to 2033, with an average of 109,500 job openings each year, according to the U.S. Bureau of Labor Statistics (BLS).* The median annual salary for workers in this field was $70,300 in 2024, BLS reports, which is higher than the median yearly salary of $49,500 for all other fields of employment.*

 Some popular careers for people with a communication degree include:

-• Marketing Manager: A marketing manager's role is to build an awareness of the company by creating and executing strategies to meet customer needs while also looking for new ways to maximize profits.
+A marketing manager's role is to build an awareness of a company by creating and executing strategies to meet customer needs while also looking for new ways to maximize profits.
 They evaluate the demand for an organization's services or products, how they can best market their own goods, and how the company compares against its competitors.
-With expected 10% job growth through 2031, marketing managers earned a median salary of $135,030 in 2021, according to BLS.*

-A master's degree in marketing could also be beneficial if you're targeting this role, but if there's one thing to know about marketing career paths, it's that they are atypical.
+A master's degree in marketing could also be beneficial if you're targeting this role, but if there's one thing to know about marketing career paths, it's that they can be atypical.

 If you want to learn more about how professionals help organizations protect and uphold their brand every day, learn more about what PR is.

-• Postsecondary Teacher: A postsecondary teacher, or professor, can teach several different academic subjects, typically at a public or private university.
+A postsecondary teacher, or professor, can teach several different academic subjects, typically at a public or private university.
 They create instructional plans for the students, design lessons and teach courses while staying up to date with the latest trends and innovations in their field.
-BLS reports, in 2021, postsecondary teachers earned a median salary of $79,640, and there is also a 12% projected job growth in this field through 2031.*

 Postsecondary teachers traditionally work on a campus, although there is also an opportunity to build your teaching career online.
-If that interest you, learn more about how to teach online.
+If that interests you, learn more about how to teach online.

 If social media management interests you, you might want to learn about seven other types of digital marketing that could benefit from solid communication skills.